 18.104.22.168 BARS accounts 3089100 and 5089100 define the beginning and ending unassigned cash and investments as the amounts of cash and investments that are remaining after classifying amounts as nonspendable, restricted, committed, or assigned.
 Unassigned amounts are technically available for any purpose.
 The general fund is the only fund that can have a positive unassigned cash and investments balance since all other funds represent a specific purpose for their resources.

 22.214.171.124 Any constraints on the purpose or use of resources imposed by an external party constitutes restricted classification.
 Any cash and investment balance subject to these restrictions must be reported as restricted.
-The purpose of externally restricted revenue does not need to be narrower than the purpose of the fund; however, it has to be imposed by an external party.
+Generally the purpose of externally restricted revenue would need to be narrower than the purpose of the fund; unless the government has created a fund for this specific revenue.
 For example:

 Unspent resources contributed by other governments in accordance with an interlocal agreement (contract) for future replacement of a building would be classified as restricted because they are subject to a specific external restriction.